bakerjd99/Analyze-the-Data-not-the-Drivel/wp2epub/lastschoolboystandin8196.markdown

 was a weasel.
 Being a hard-driving prep school, we were forced to study two hours every night except Sunday.
 On Sunday, we had vespers -- sigh.
-Richard liked to buy an ice-cold Pepsi in a little store down the street from the boy's dormitory and put it in his room to enjoy after study hall.
+Richard liked to buy an ice-cold Pepsi in a little store down the street and put it in his room to enjoy after study hall.
 Richard was into delayed gratification.
 He also enjoyed taunting Pepsi'less roommates like me.
 If I prostrated and begged, he would sometimes let me sip his precious Pepsi.
 Bjorn didn't beg.
 He just stole.
 Sometimes, he would sneak into Richard's room and guzzle half of his Pepsi.
 It pissed Richard off.
 Bjorn didn't just sip Pepsi.
 He stole some of my books and even lifted socks.
 Bjorn took things from everyone except Todd.
 Todd once beat the crap out of him; I don't know why, but it was one time I didn't mind his bullying.
 So, when Richard related that Bjorn kept stealing after we left Beirut and even upped his game to taking *valuables* rather than socks and Pepsi sips, it didn't surprise me.

 Bjorn may have been a low-grade kleptomaniac, but he was brilliant.
 He fluently spoke three languages: Norwegian, English and French.
 His